dmuth/splunk-network-health-check/README.md

 - Want to get an interactive shell?
 Before sure to specific `-e INTERACTIVE=1 -ti` in the `docker run` command
 - Want to get your local timezone?
 Use something similar to `-e TZ=EST5EDT` in the `docker run` command.
+- Want to set a non-default password?
+Use `-e SPLUNK_PASSWORD=password` to do that.
+   - Note that passwords in Splunk must be at least 8 characters long.

 ## What's Splunk?